fot/glimmondb/docs/index.rst

 Examples
 ========

-One does not need to import the ``glimmondb`` package to access the SQLite 3 database

 The following examples should provide a good introduction on how to access this database using Python.
 When using Python to access this database, the ``glimmondb`` package is not required; only the ``sqlite3`` package is required.
-This database should also be accessible outside of Python using any standard method of accessing an SQLite 3 file.
+This database is also accessible outside of Python using any standard method of accessing an SQLite 3 file.

 These examples assume you are working in the directory where a copy of the ``glimmondb.sqlite3``